 Some keywords and phrases have a strong enough relationship that they don’t require separate articles to compete for ranking.
-In fact, if you were to make one page to compete for “what is topical authority” and another for “how does topical authority work,” you might limit your own potential.
+If you were to make one page to compete for “what is topical authority” and another for “how does topical authority work,” you might limit your potential.
 The two pieces of content will split the traffic between them, decreasing the maximum engagement either can achieve.

-Map out your keywords and content plan in order to avoid keyword cannibalization like this.
+Map out your keywords and content plan to avoid keyword cannibalization like this.

 Quantity over quality